Friday, February 27, 2009

 • Health issues

-Robot would walk over cables suspended by poles in th
+Robot would walk over cables suspended by poles in the area

 (A) Yellow: Light to illuminate streets and pedestrians